Lethal Bizzle: Television and film

 In 2011, he had a cameo in the Adam Deacon film Anuvahood, knocking him out in the opening scene.

 In 2012, Lethal Bizzle appeared in the BBC Three comedy drama, Bad Education in which he competed in a rap battle with the headmaster.

 On 20 October 2013, Lethal B appeared on BBC's Match of the Day 2; after being hired to deliver a one-off report on the Arsenal Premier League match against Norwich City.
 On 17 April 2014, Bizzle made a guest appearance on ITV2's Celebrity Juice.

 On 22 September 2014, Lethal Bizzle, along with DJ Semtex, DJ Target and A.Dot, took part in a special BBC iPlayer version of the classic quiz show Mastermind titled Hip Hop Mastermind, presented by host John Humphrys, which Semtex went on to win.

 Personal life

 Ansah is the cousin of former football player Emmanuel Frimpong.
-It is also speculated that he might be related to Norwegian footballer Yaw Ihle Amankwah.

 Controversies

-He had a feud with N-Dubz over intellectual property rights citing emails of hooks he had sent Tulisa.
+In 2010, Lethal had a feud with N-Dubz over intellectual property rights citing emails of hooks he had sent Tulisa.
 N-Dubz members Tulisa and Dappy responded with foul-mouthed attacks.